On a family of pseudo-Anosov-like maps on the infinite ladder surface: Introduction

 \section{Introduction}

-Consider a connected and oriented surface $S$.
-Then $S$ is said to be of \textit{infinite type} if its fundamental group is not finitely generated, and of \textit{finite type}, otherwise.
-Infinite type surfaces are classified based on their genera, boundary components, and their ends, which can either be planar or non-planar~\cite{classInfTY2,classInfTY1}.
-Let $\text{Homeo}^+(S)$ be the group of orientation-preserving self-homeomorphisms on $S$.
+A connected and oriented surface $S$ is said to be of \textit{infinite type} if its fundamental group is not finitely generated and of \textit{finite type} otherwise.
+Infinite-type surfaces are classified based on their genera, boundary components, and their ends, which can either be planar or non-planar~\cite{classInfTY2,classInfTY1}.
+Let $\mathrm{Homeo}^+(S)$ be the group of orientation-preserving self-homeomorphisms on $S$.
 The \textit{mapping class group} of $S$, denoted by $\mathrm{Map}(S)$, is defined as the group of isotopy classes of orientation-preserving self-homeomorphisms on $S$.
 The mapping class group of an infinite-type surface, also known as the \textit{big mapping class group}, is an uncountable and complete topological group~\cite[Chapter 12]{big}.
-One of the most significant questions in the study of big mapping class groups is whether it is possible to establish an analog of the Nielsen-Thurston classification~\cite{flp,WT} in this context.
+One of the most significant questions in the study of big mapping class groups is whether it is possible to establish an analogue of the Nielsen-Thurston classification~\cite{flp,WT} in this context.
 Although some progress has been made in this area~\cite{bestvinaTowNT}, this question remains largely unresolved.
 Let $S_g$ denote the closed orientable surface of genus $g \geq 2$.
 Let $\mathcal{L}$ denote the infinite Jacob's ladder surface.
-Consider the infinite sheeted cover $q_g:\mathcal{L} \to S_g$ induced by the $\mathbb{Z}$-action on $\mathcal{L}$ generated by the standard right handle shift map $h_{g-1}$ (by $g-1$ units) on $\mathcal{L}$ (see Figure~\ref{fig:infcover}).
+Consider the infinite-sheeted cover $q_g:\mathcal{L} \to S_g$ induced by the $\mathbb{Z}$-action on $\mathcal{L}$ generated by the standard right handle shift map $h_{g-1}$ (by $g-1$ units) on $\mathcal{L}$ (see Figure~\ref{fig:infcover}).
 Motivated by the classification problem, in this paper, we analyze the dynamical properties of a family of maps on $\mathcal{L}$ that are lifts of Penner-type pseudo-Anosov maps on $S_g$ under $q_g$.
 First, we study the structure of lifts by constructing the lift homeomorphism (Section~\ref{sec:mapping-class}).
 Then, we turn our focus to the lifts of pseudo-Anosov maps.
 To study the dynamical properties of lifts of pseudo-Anosov maps, we lift Thurston's finite Markov partitions~\cite{flp} to create a countable symbolic coding (Section~\ref{subsec:symcodingsec}).
 Next, we translate this topological structure into the language of countable-state Markov shifts (Section~\ref{subsec:symcodingsec}) to get Thurston-style symbolic coding.
 Finally, by recognizing the block-tridiagonal structure of the resulting infinite matrix, we deploy quasi-birth-death process techniques to analyze recurrence (Section~\ref{sec:QBD}).